chinamike65/hugo-tuolesi/content/book6/book6en.md

 But some schools believe that there is no momentary change, only continuous change, which is a difference.

 In addition, on the basis of the foundation, the understanding of the pudgala (Sanskrit pudgala) is different.
 Some sects think that the pudgala has no self, which refers to the kind of self that the heretics think does not exist, "I" It exists.
-I rest on the five aggregates.
+I rests on the five aggregates.
 Sometimes I think that all the five aggregates are me, and sometimes I think that the five aggregates are me.
 The eighteen parts are different.

 Basically, other schools believe that there are two truths: mundane truth and ultimate truth.